alexthegoodman/reeviewr-prisma/README.md

 - Visit `http://localhost:3000/graphql` to verify that the Prisma / GraphiQL is functioning
 - Open `http://localhost:3000/` in your browser to verify the web app is functioning

-Notes: SSR will not function with `yarn dev` because webpack-dev-server is serving on port `3000`.
+Notes: SSR will not function with `yarn dev` because webpack-dev-server is serving the client bundle to enable Hot Reloading.

-Health Check `nexus dev` should work?

 ### Production